jdh4/tigergpu_visualization/README.md

 # checkgpu

 The `checkgpu` command shows the mean GPU utilization and overall usage by user, department or sponsor.
-This command is available on Tiger and Tigressdata.
+This command is available on della-gpu, tiger and traverse.

 ### How to use it?